Texting only ruins healthy relationships when it becomes a replacement for face to face communication.

 People use it so much now that some barely talk on the phone.

-It was not designed to be a tool for an actual full fledged conversation.
+It was not designed to be a tool for an actual full-fledged conversation.

-It may feel just fine in the beginning.
+It feels just fine in the beginning.

-The convenience of it all can be very enticing.
+The convenience of it is enticing.

 What you lose by falling into this trap is the sense of closeness that you are supposed to have with your partner.